DjangoForAll/Django-Course/Level_5/2_Django_Apps/Content/Readme.md

 python manage.py startapp tasks
 ```

-running this command should create a new folder called tasks in your root project folder
+Running this command should create a new folder called tasks in your root project folder

-if you try to view the files inside the `tasks` folder you can see that there are multiple files created for us
+If you try to view the files inside the `tasks` folder you can see that there are multiple files created for us

 The app we created is not yet linked to the django project, to link it to the project we need to add the name of our new app to the end of the `INSTALLED_APPS` list in the `settings.py` file.